 Building materials, construction techniques and code requirements constantly change.
 Keeping up with these changes by adopting industry best practices, such as using deck joist tape, ensures lower maintenance while increasing the lifespan of many projects.

 Decks are one area where keeping up with best practices is more important than ever.
-Changes in the the wood treating process, brought about by environmental concerns, have resulted in more eco-friendly lumber but with a corresponding reduction in protection against the elements.
+Changes in the wood treating process, brought about by environmental concerns, have resulted in more eco-friendly lumber but with a corresponding reduction in protection against the elements.

 Read Evolution of decks for more insight into these changes